vanzasetia/personal-website/src/blogs/guide-develop-websites-android.md

 You can find the toggle by tapping the Brave icon.
 Then, you open the **Advanced Controls** panel.
 After that, you can toggle the **Block Scripts** menu to disable JavaScript.

-Now, I recommend setting up Brave for web development.
-All you need to do is to set 50% for the **Text Scaling** level.
+To set up Brave for web development, you need to set 50% for the **Text Scaling** level.
 The default text scaling setting is 100% which makes the text bigger than how it should be.
 That is why you need to reduce it to 50%.

-Follow these steps:
+Follow these steps to reduce the **Text Scaling**:

 1. Tap three vertical dots (The location is horizontally the same as the address bar).
 1. Tap **Settings** option.